Captive budgies don’t have the same resources as wild budgies.

 Budgies can breed without a nesting box if they encounter some nesting material.
 Anything that relates to breeding will trigger certain instincts.

-That’s why you need to focus your efforts on preventing breeding behavior, especially if you have a female budgie.
+You must focus on preventing breeding behavior, especially if you have a female budgie.
 Females can lay empty eggs, which puts them at risk of egg binding.

 Be careful with the cage lining you use and where you place it.
 A big mistake first-time owners make is placing a lining material on top of the cage’s grate.

-Budgies that can access any kind of bedding will think of it as nesting material, which will trigger their desire to breed.
+Budgies that can access any bedding will think of it as nesting material, triggering their desire to breed.
 This is why it’s important to only place newspapers or butcher’s paper under the grate.

 Budgies don’t need nesting materials, but including some has many advantages.
 That’s why you should provide your budgie with a material that’s absorbent, insulating, and chemical-free.